kaannvarsl/kaannvarsl/README.md

 <p align="left">I’m Kaan Varışlı, a passionate software developer with 4 years of experience in building modern, high-quality applications.
-I specialize in front-end, back-end, and mobile development, delivering scalable and user-centric solutions.</p>
+I specialize in front-end, back-end, and mobile development.</p>

 ###